Soybean car: Internet video

-A report circulating on the Internet shows a film from 1941 about the plastic car in the opening credits as being the plastic soybean car but at the end part it shows images of Henry Ford striking a hammer or axe onto a trunk lid.
-It is not the Soybean Car he is hitting, but Ford's personal car with a plastic panel of the same material on the trunk, and the hammer had a rubber boot placed on the sharp end of the axe.
+A report circulating on the Internet shows a film from 1941 about the plastic car in the opening credits, stated as being the plastic soybean car, but at the end it shows images of Henry Ford striking a hammer or axe onto a trunk lid.
+It is not the soybean car he is hitting, but Ford's personal car with a plastic panel of the same material on the trunk, and the hammer had a rubber boot placed on the sharp end of the axe.
 When Jack Thompson, the narrator of the 1941 black and white film, stated in the introduction that this was the Soybean Car being shown he did not make it clear that the trunk Henry Ford was hitting with the tool at the end of the film was actually Ford's personal car made of the same plastic material—not the Soybean Car itself.
 Henry Ford was doing this demonstration to show the toughness of the plastic material.
 The demonstration was dramatic, since the tool rebounded with much force and a picture of this was shown worldwide.